A Logic Programming Approach to Activity Recognition: Introduction

 The remainder of the paper is organised as follows.
-First, we present the Event Calculus.
-Second, we describe the dataset of short-term behaviours on which we perform long-term behaviour recognition.
-Third, we present our knowledge base of long-term behaviour definitions.
+First, we present the Event Calculus dialect that we employ to formalise activity definitions.
+Second, we describe the dataset of short-term activities on which we perform long-term activity recognition.
+Third, we present our knowledge base of long-term activity definitions.
 Fourth, we present our experimental results.
 Finally, we discuss related work and outline directions for further research.